Logisim-Ita/Logisim/README.md

 	* Some random blue/red line caused by bad values refresh
 	* Some problem with high frequencies
 	* String attribute not calling attributechanged method while writing its value
+* Programmable Generator: trying to edit its values by clicking on "(click to edit)" is a bit buggy, use "Edit Contents" instead in menu by clicking with right mouse button
 ## Features we want to add
 * Solve dirty points when rotating
 * Add a new type of library